 Rule 3: Choose Minimally Processed Foods

 “For Rule 3, it’s all about choosing minimally processed foods,” I explained.
 “When we eat whole, natural foods, like fresh fruits, vegetables, and meats, we get all the nutrients our brains need to stay healthy.
-Processed foods, on the other hand, are often stripped of those nutrients and packed with artificial stuff that can make us feel sluggish and down.”
+Processed foods, on the other hand, are often stripped of those nutrients and packed with artificial additives that can negatively affect our mood, energy, and overall mental clarity.”

-Pooh looked around, taking in the sights and smells of the farmers market.
+Pooh nodded thoughtfully, looking around at the sights and smells of the farmers market.
 “I suppose I should stick to real honey and fresh fruits, then.
-It sounds much better for me than anything in a shiny wrapper.”
+That sounds much better for me than anything in a shiny wrapper.”

 Our Action Plan at the Market: